ekrich/sjavatime/README.md

 **Requirement**: you must use a host JDK8 to *build* your project, i.e., to launch sbt. `sjavatime` does not work on earlier JDKs.

-## Work in Progress / linking errors
+## Linking errors

-This library is a work in progress.
-There are still many classes and methods that have not been implemented yet.
-If you use any of those, you will get linking errors.
+This library is not a complete implementation of `java.time` so if classes and methods are missing and you use them you will get linking errors.

 Feel free to [contribute](./CONTRIBUTING.md) to extend the set of supported classes and methods!